Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Acknowledgments

 \section{Acknowledgments}

-We acknowledge Denis Rosset and Jed Kaniewski for valuable discussions.
-D.S. is supported by a Vanier Canada Graduate Scholarship.
-T.C.F. is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), grant 411301803.
-R.K. is supported by the Program of Concerted Research Actions (ARC) of the Universit\'e libre de Bruxelles.
-ABS acknowledges support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
+We thank Denis Rosset and Jed Kaniewski for valuable discussions, as well as Antonio Ac\'in, Valerio Scarani, and Patrick Hayden for thoughtful feedback on a draft of this article.
+We thank an anonymous referee for proposing the algorithm described in Appendix H (which is more efficient than the one appearing in an earlier draft of this article), for noticing a mistake in the proof within Appendix \ref{catalysis} (now fixed), and for suggesting various changes that improved the manuscript.
+D.S.~is supported by a Vanier Canada Graduate Scholarship.
+T.C.F.~is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), grant 411301803.
+R.K.~is supported by the Charg\'e des recherches fellowship of the Fonds de la Recherche Scientifique - FNRS (F.R.S.-FNRS), Belgium.
+A.B.S.~and D.S.~acknowledge support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
 This research was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.